 This section describes how to use transacted sessions to publish and/or receive a series of Guaranteed messages in a single atomic unit known as a local transaction.
 Local transactions only rely on a single resource (the event broker) to provide messaging clients with service.

-: Local Transactions can be used by clients using the Java, Java RTO, C, .NET, or JMS messaging APIs.
-This section discusses only the Java, Java RTO, C, and .NET APIs.
+Local Transactions can be used by clients using the JCSMP, Java RTO, C, .NET, or JMS messaging APIs.
+This section discusses only the JCSMP, Java RTO, C, and .NET APIs.
 For information on using Transacted Sessions with the Solace JMS implementation, refer to Using Transacted Sessions.

 A transacted Session enables a client application to group multiple Guaranteed message send and/or receive operations together as a single, atomic unit known as a transaction.
 Only Guaranteed messages (that is, messages with a Persistent or Non‑Persistent delivery mode) can be published or received through Transactions; Direct messages cannot be used in Transactions.

 To publish and/or consume messages in a Transaction, a client application must create a transacted Session within a Session.
 Then in that Transacted Session the client application can establish a producer Flow (that is, a publisher flow) to publish messages in a Transaction, and/or establish a consumer Flow (that is, a subscriber flow) to receive messages in a Transaction.
 Although an administrator can modify this value, by default, a client can publish and/or consume up to a combined maximum of 256 Guaranteed messages in a single Transaction.
 For more information, see Configuring the Max Number of Messages Per Transaction.